mmaya/rails-simple-calendar/README.md

 We need to offer a RESTful CRUD for all the information above.

+#### Bonus points:

+1. If you add automated tests
+2. If you provide a Docker image

 #### Notes:

 1. Make sure to provide a tutorial on how to run your application
 2. Feel free to use any database

-#### Bonus points:

-1. If you add automated tests
-2. If you provide a Docker image
+3. Scaffold for tests and controllers aren't allowed, but it's encouraged for models

 ## F.A.Q.